 sample(2) There are many reasons.
 Mostly, the various ways of advertising available make it possible for companies to publicize their product or service.
 By investing in the advertisement, they are better known to the public, so as to achieve high sales.

 sample(3) All for selling more, I guess.
 The advertisers want to build a good image for their products, attract potential consumers and develop domestic or foreign markets, and in the end, make profits.

 3. What are the various places where we see advertisements?

 Today, media is so blatantly filled with advertising: TV, radio, magazine, newspaper, billboards.
 Even more pathetic when I recently watched a 16-second clip with a two-minute commercial without the option to skip.
 I think many advertisements are brainwashing us.

 sample(2) We can see advertisements everywhere.
-They are printed on newspapers and magazines, on the buses running around the city, broadcasted on TVs and radios.
+They are printed in newspapers and magazines, on the buses running around the city, broadcast on TVs and radios.
 Also, they are sent to us through our cell phones.

 sample(3) If you watch TV, you II see ads from time to time.
 If you are on the bus, you may see ads on the back of the chairs or on the handles.
 While walking on a busy street, you can always see some people handing out flyers.